-Artificial waves might not give you as much of a thrill as the real deal, and they’re definitely not as impressive when you’re regaling your friends with stories of your worst wipeout, but they are a great way to catch the big waves when you have nothing but ankle busters offshore.
+Artificial waves might not give you as much of a thrill as the real deal, and they’re definitely not as impressive when you’re regaling your friends with stories of your worst wipeout, but they are a great way to catch the bigger waves when you have nothing but ankle busters offshore.

 In this list, we’ll look at some of the best surf parks in the United States, highlighting several parks open right now, as well as a few due to open in the coming years and months.

-BSR Surf Resort, Waco, Texas
+BSR Surf Resort In Waco, Texas

 Choose from a variety of packages targeted at all levels of surfer.

-The Beginner package, for instance, costs just under $600 and provides 10 sessions on the smallest waves.
+The beginner package, for instance, costs just under $600 and provides 10 sessions on the smallest waves.

 If you have a little more experience you can expect to pay around $900 for 10 sessions on the expert waves.